-From the moment Bo played the first note, it was apparent that his act would be different than anything that had ever been played on The Ed Sullivan Show.
-In what is now widely regarded by rock & roll historians as the first rock and roll performance on national TV, Bo Diddley picked, plucked and strummed his way into music history.
-With his legendary “Bo Diddley beat,” he captivated viewers who were listening to rock and roll for the first time.
+From the moment Bo played the first note, it was apparent that his act would be different from anything that had ever been played on The Ed Sullivan Show.
+In what is now widely regarded by Rock & Roll historians as the first Rock & Roll performance on National TV, Bo Diddley picked, plucked and strummed his way into music history.
+With his legendary “Bo Diddley beat,” he captivated viewers who were listening to Rock & Roll for the first time.
 However, Sullivan wasn’t too thrilled.
-He felt that he had been double-crossed by Diddley, and permanently banned him from appearing again.
+He felt that he had been misled by Diddley, and permanently banned him from appearing again.

-But that appearance cemented Diddley as a pioneer of rock and roll, and made him a megastar.
-The revolutionary sound he brought to the stage has provided the foundation for many hit songs and has proved to be one of the most influential styles in the rock and roll history.
-He was truly a groundbreaking artist, putting out music that no one at the time was coming close to making.
+Nevertheless, the historic appearance cemented Diddley as a pioneer of Rock & Roll, and made him a megastar of the emerging genre.
+The revolutionary sound he brought to the stage has provided the foundation for many hit songs and has proved to be one of the most influential styles in Rock & Roll history.
+He was truly a groundbreaking artist, putting out music that no one at the time was creating.
 As blues contemporary George Thorogood put it, “You listen to ‘Bo Diddley’, and you say, ‘What in the Jesus is that?’”

-The Bo Diddley Beat can be heard in songs by Buddy Holly, The Who, Bruce Springsteen and The Rolling Stones Ed Sullivan Show appearance.
-His Ed Sullivan appearance was a landmark performance that exposed a national audience to rock and roll for the first time and made Bo Diddley a rock legend.
+The Bo Diddley beat can be heard in songs by Buddy Holly, The Who, Bruce Springsteen and The Rolling Stones.
+Ultimately, Diddley’s Ed Sullivan appearance was a landmark performance that catapulted him to legendary rock status.